openaps/AndroidAPSdocs/docs/EN/Usage/Timezone-traveling.md

    * A list of these countries is available [https://greenwichmeantime.com/countries](https://greenwichmeantime.com/countries/)
    * For Central European Time (CET) this could be "Brazzaville" (Kongo).
 Change your phone's timezone to Kongo.

-3. In AndroidAPS refresh your pump.
+3. In AAPS refresh your pump.
 4. Check the Treatments tab...
 If you see any duplicate treatments:

    * DON'T press "delete treatments in the future"